-- 50. The substitution analysis will be assessed in accordance with the physical capability of the enhanced network including that of the recipient NTS Exit Point local infrastructure.
+- The substitution analysis will be assessed in accordance with the physical capability 50. of the enhanced network including that of the recipient NTS Exit Point local infrastructure.
 For example, where physical limits exist on the maximum flows that may be achieved at an NTS Exit Point, no substitution that could take flows above this physical maximum will be allowed. - 51.
-Where an application is received for capacity at an NTS Exit Point that would take the total Exit Capacity allocated (plus any incremental capacity reserved via a PARCA or IP PARCA); to all Users in aggregate, no higher than the quantity of the Obligated Exit Capacity at that NTS Exit Point, this application will be satisfied by utilising existing system capability determined after consideration of any accepted reduction requests.
+Where an application is received for capacity at an NTS Exit Point that would take the total Exit Capacity allocated (plus any incremental capacity reserved via a PARCA); to all Users in aggregate, no higher than the quantity of the Obligated Exit Capacity at that NTS Exit Point, this application will be satisfied by utilising existing system capability determined after consideration of any accepted reduction requests.
 Capacity substitution and/or funded investment will not be considered as a means to satisfying existing Obligated Exit Capacity obligations. - 52.
-Where an application is received that requires the release of capacity in excess of the Obligated Exit Capacity, i.e. Incremental Obligated Exit Capacity, analysis is undertaken to determine what capacity exchange rate would be required to satisfy the
+Where an application is received that requires the release of capacity in excess of the Obligated Exit Capacity, i.e. Incremental Obligated Exit Capacity, analysis is undertaken to determine what capacity exchange rate would be required to satisfy the Incremental Exit Capacity requirement without the need for investment.
+Capacity substitution will be determined by assessing the flow patterns that can be requirement and should not be confused with Off-peak Daily NTS Exit (Flat) Capacity.

-&lt;sup>23 This would include NTS Exit Points that have a high degree of interactivity with, and those located downstream of, the recipient NTS Exit Point.
+&lt;sup>19 This would include NTS Exit Points that have a high degree of interactivity with, and those located downstream of, the recipient NTS Exit Point.
 Hence, in order to ensure a supply / demand match, these points will be determined individually for each recipient NTS Exit Point.

-&lt;sup>24 For the avoidance of doubt, in this paragraph "off-peak" refers to gas demand at levels below peak requirement and should not be confused with Off-peak Daily NTS Exit (Flat) Capacity.
+20 For the avoidance of doubt, in this paragraph "off-peak" refers to gas demand at levels below peak